AXIHIXA/Memo/notes/cpp/effective_cpp_notes_02_more_effective_cpp.md

 ### 📌 Item 18: Over-eager evaluation: Amortize the cost of expected computations

-- Lazy evaluation is a technique for improving the efficiency of programs when you must support operations whose results are _not always needed_.
 - Over-eager evaluation is a technique for improving the efficiency of programs when you must support operations whose results are _almost always needed or whose results are often needed more than once_.
 - Over-eager evaluation trades time with space.